MicrosoftDocs/win32/desktop-src/direct3d12/dml-tensorflow-wsl.md

 ### Install WSL 2

-Make sure you have a [WSL 2 glibc based distro installed](https://docs.microsoft.com/windows/wsl/install-win10).
+Once you've installed the above driver, ensure you [enable WSL 2](https://docs.microsoft.com/windows/wsl/install-win10) and [install a glibc-based distribution](https://docs.microsoft.com/windows/wsl/install-win10#install-your-linux-distribution-of-choice) (like Ubuntu or Debian).
 For our testing, we used the Ubuntu distro.
 Ensure you have the latest kernel by selecting **Check for updates** in the **Windows Update** section of the Settings app.

 > [!NOTE]
 > Ensure you have the **Receive updates for other Microsoft products when you update Windows** enabled.
 You can find it in **Advanced options** within the **Windows Update** section of the Settings app.